 Traders from India regularly came to buy tin in Perak and the sultan was no fan of the Dutch.
 Together with Aceh, a powerful state on the other side, he made an alliance to get rid of the Dutch.
 This plan failed, but an agreement was reached with the VOC.
 The Dutch were given 2/3 of the tin trade and Aceh 1/3.
 But the local population remained angry about the Dutch influence.
 They regularly demolished the fort, and this led to the VOC’s departure from Pulau Pangkor in 1748.

 After the departure of the VOC, the British came to Malaysia.
 Thus, on January 20, 1874, an agreement was made between the British and the Sultan of Perak Raja Abdullah.
 This agreement marked the official beginning of British influence on the politics of various Malaysian states.
 And still today, Malaysia is a part of the British Commonwealth.

 Sightseeing – What to see and do on Pulau Pangkor?

 Let me be clear: there is not much left to see on Pulau Pangkor of the history that has just been told here.
-But of course you can still do plenty of other things on this beautiful paradise.
+But of course, you can still do plenty of other things at this beautiful paradise.

 1. Visit a few fishing villages on the east side